mikkojarvinen/UWD/README.md

 5. Windows will find the device again, installs the driver and downloads and installs HSA back to the computer

 ## UHFT - UWD HSA Fix Tool (Coming soon!)
 You can use UHFT (UWD HSA Fix Tool) to detect any missing HSA's in Windows and install them.
-You will have to get the files for the installation packages by yourself because distributing them is not allowed.
-There is a few examples and empty filenames to get you started with the idea.
-UHFT is just surprisingly simple PowerShell script so you can modify it for for your needs.
+You will have to get the files for the installation packages by yourself.
+There are few examples and empty filenames to get you started with the idea.
+UHFT is just a simple PowerShell script so you can modify it for for your needs.
 It is possible to create MEMCM compliance rule for HSA's to only detect how many devices you have that are missing HSA's.

 UHFT does not care about on computer models.
-It checks the missing HSA's that should be installed on the system so it is safe to run on all your systems.
+It simply checks the missing HSA's that should be installed on the system so it is safe to run it on all your systems.

 ## Sideloading Apps
 You can sideload Store Apps (and HSA's) into Windows.